-A: Possibly, if: you have not used these credits to earn a different degree, if the credits come from an accredited college or university, if the course material has direct application to this program, if these are not continuing-education credits, and if the credits are relatively recent.
+A: Yes, it is possible to bring into the program up to 10 credits of relevant previous graduate-level course work, subject to approval of the program director at the time of admission You may use prior credits with grades of B or higher if: 1) you have not used these credits to earn a different degree, 2) the credits come from an accredited college or university, 3) the course material has direct application to this program, 4) these are not continuing-education credits, and 5) the credits are relatively recent (last 5 years).
 The maximum number of previous credits you may bring into this degree is 10.
 When you apply for admission to the program, that is the time to request any credit for previous coursework that you think may apply.
-The English Education faculty will meet to consider your request.

 Q: Is it possible to simultaneously pursue two or more Masters degrees?

 A: No. As the Graduate Academic Regulations in the Graduate Catalog states, “A student at Boise State University may be enrolled in only one graduate program at a time,” and courses used for one degree may not be used again for another degree.
 However, “a student may be enrolled simultaneously in (1) a graduate degree program and a graduate certificate program or (2) two graduate certificate programs.”

 If you have questions about the admissions process or about your application status, contact the Program Director.

 - Upon acceptance, familiarize yourself with program requirements and deadlines, and meet with Advisor.
 (Your first advisor is the program director).